 Father Purcell Memorial Exceptional Children's Center is a small non-profit nursing home in Montgomery, Alabama.
 With an overall rating of B+, this facility should work for most people.
 You can certainly do much worse than this place.
-The best aspect of this facility's strong profile is its nursing rating.
-Nursing grades are discussed in the next section
+The best aspect of this facility's strong profile is its long-term care rating.
+Long-term care grades are discussed in the next section

 Father Purcell Memorial Exceptional Children's Center